 2021 United Nations Food Systems Summit

-The United Nations Food Systems Summit will take place virtually on September 23, 2021 during the United Nations General Assembly.
+The United Nations Food Systems Summit will take place in September 2021 during the United Nations General Assembly.
 The Summit will connect issues of climate, social and economic issues, environment and nutrition, and all SDGs as they relate to our global “food systems” – the ways in which we produce, process and consume food.
 The HLC is actively driving progress under Action Tracks 1, 2 and 4.
-To register for the summit, click here.

 Follow Us On Instagram: